flix/flix/docs/DIDYOUKNOW.md

 - more than 1,500 pull requests have been merged into the Flix compiler.

+## History

 - Flix used to support uniform function call syntax (UFCS) but we could not overcome the fundamental ambiguities in the expression `e1.f(e2)`.

+- Flix used to support the `switch` expression, but it was removed since `if-then-else` and `match` can express the same things.

+- Flix used to support invoking nullary functions without parentheses.
+For example, if `def f(): Int32 = 123` then one could write `f + 42`.
+This feature was removed due to its inherent ambiguities.

+- Flix used to infix type applications.
+For example, the type `Map[Int32, String]` could be written as ```Int32 `Map` String```.